What is low self-esteem?

 - Even believing that you deserve mental or physical abuse

-From this short list of examples, you can see how a simple feeling of low self-esteem can develop and evolve into a more serious condition.
+You can see how a simple feeling of low self-esteem can develop and evolve into a more serious condition.

 As with any issue, the earlier it is addressed, the easier it can be.
 Having said that, it is never too late to take control of how you feel about yourself and your actions.